 "Greg, are the burgers ready?"
 Robbie called down.

 "Five minutes?
 Bitch, if they come out like hockey pucks, I'm going to shove you into the pool."

 "Bring it on Robbie."

-Never one to back down from a challenge - especially one from his best friend, Robbie ran down the stairs to where Greg was standing.
+Never one to back down from a challenge from his best friend, Robbie ran down the stairs to where Greg was standing.
 They begin pushing and shoving each other and Robbie landed in the pool with a splash.

-Robbie made his way over to the ladder and climbed out of the pool.
-He walked dripping wet back up the stairs to the deck.
+Robbie climbed out of the pool and walked dripping wet back up the stairs to the deck.
 The music had stopped playing.
-Robbie reached down beneath the table and grabbed a towel.
-He dried himself off and kept the towel draped over his shoulders.
+Robbie reached down beneath the table grabbed a towel and dried himself off.
+He removes his hat and sunglasses.

 "Burgers are done now, Robbie," called Greg.

 "Fuck you, Greg."
 He flipped him the bird.

 Robbie restarted the music and a disco song began playing.
 Everyone lined up at the grill holding a paper plate.
 Robbie goes inside and takes bag containing four joints and a lighter out of a drawer.
 Back outside he sits on a chair, takes out a joint and lights it.
 He takes a hit and coughs a couple times.
 He takes a second hit and coughs again.
 Greg climbs the stairs to the deck carrying a paper plate with two cheeseburgers on it.
 He takes one burger and gives the plate with the other burger to Robbie.
 He sits down.